University of Ottawa Retirement Pension Plan

 - A member terminates service, or the member's service is terminated, after the normal retirement date; OR

-- A member is still employed by the University on November 30 in the calendar year in which the member attains age 71, or any other age limi as defined in the Income Tax Act.
+- A member is still employed by the University on November 30 in the calendar year in which the member reaches age 71, or any other age limit as defined in the Income Tax Act.

 Leaving before age 55

 If an active plan member leaves the University before age 55, the plan member may elect to transfer the commuted value of the pension benefits already earned or, subject to the Plan provisions, leave their earned benefits in the plan.
-Earned benefits left in the plan are called deferred pensions.
+Earned benefits left in the plan are referred to as a deferred pension.

 How to calculate your UOPP pension